 In March of 2021, we entered into a material transfer agreement with Biodextris Inc. for the use of three intranasal mucosal adjuvants in our Terra CoV-2 vaccine against COVID-19.
 Adjuvants are added to vaccines to enhance their immunogenicity.

 In July of 2021, we entered into a licensing agreement with the National Research Council of Canada (NRC) that will enable us to pursue the rapid development of next-generation vaccines against the SARS-CoV-2 virus and its variants.
-The National Research Council of Canada (NRC) technologies, in combination with the NIH elements found in our NT-CoV-2 candidate, provide us with a platform that can generate cell lines for high-yield production of spike protein antigens for existing and emerging variants of concern.
+The National Research Council of Canada (NRC) technologies, in combination with the National Institutes of Health (NIH) elements found in our NT-CoV-2 candidate, provide us with a platform that can generate cell lines for high-yield production of spike protein antigens for existing and emerging variants of concern.
 This platform should allow production of cell lines within six to eight weeks of spike gene sequence availability, compared with six to nine months for traditional production of such cell lines.
-The National Research Council of Canada (NRC) technologies, developed with support from the NRC’s Pandemic Response Challenge Program, are expected to expedite the evaluation of SARS-CoV-2 antigen candidates in preclinical and clinical studies.
+The National Research Council of Canada (NRC) technologies, developed with support from the National Research Council of Canada (NRC) Pandemic Response Challenge Program, are expected to expedite the evaluation of SARS-CoV-2 antigen candidates in preclinical and clinical studies.